-Unlike the patterns derived via PCA, the elastic net models resulted in sparse solutions, that is certain food categories, not relevant to the outcome, were selected for and removed from the model.
+Unlike the patterns derived via PCA, the elastic net models resulted in sparse solutions.
+That is, certain food categories, not relevant to the outcome, had coefficients shrunk to zero, effectively removing them from the model.
 This yielded a smaller set of food group coefficients that were more interpretable [45].
 LASSO regression was previously demonstrated as an alternative to traditional a posteriori methods of dietary patterns analysis although validating studies, such as ours, were lacking [46,47].
-Moreover, a novel aspect of our study is that we operationalized the derived patterns by computing for each subject using the coefficients from the elastic net models (which we modeled with standardized explanatory variables) to create summary composite scores, which is akin to how scores along principal components are computed in PCA as well as in reduced rank regression [48,49].
+Moreover, a novel aspect of our study is that we operationalized the derived patterns by computing scores for each subject using the coefficients from the elastic net models (which we modeled with standardized explanatory variables) to create summary composite scores, which is akin to how scores along principal components are computed in PCA as well as in reduced rank regression [48,49].
 This allowed us to test these dietary patterns directly in validation models that evaluated their relationships to pertinent health outcomes.
 Unlike conventional regression methods, regularizing model coefficients is appropriate in the context of our study, given that dietary intake variables tend to have a large degree of correlation while one of the primary intents of this approach is to address multicollinearity and overfitting [50].

 As a comparative analysis, we implemented PCA to derive dietary patterns.
 An established method of deriving dietary patterns, PCA is a powerful tool but also suffers from limitations.
-For instance, interpretability of the principal components may not be unequivocal and this was the case in our analysis as well [45].
-The first principal component, with the largest eigenvalue, was loaded negatively by nearly all the food groups examined.
-This may reflect…Nevertheless, we recovered a more interpretable dietary pattern in the second principal component characterized by a more healthful dietary style, loaded highly by fruits, whole grains, seafood, and negatively by meats, eggs, oils, solid fats, and milk.
-We note that all dietary patterns resulting from both methods, were associated with FI in our study sample, albeit to different extents.
-There were pronounced differences between the lower and upper medians of the FI, SNAP and Household Size patterns where the upper median for each of these patterns contained a greater relative proportion of food insecure subjects.
-The Age dietary pattern was inversely associated with FI as was the Prudent pattern, with lower relative proportions of food insecure subjects in the upper median of those patterns.
-The modified western pattern was also positively associated with FI status, albeit the magnitude of this association was slightly smaller than those observed for the patterns estimated with elastic nets.
+For instance, interpretability of the principal components may be equivocal [45].
+Moreover, PCA may not always be suitable approach for extracting patterns that are associated with a condition or disease outcome.
+Given that the procedure only aims to reduce as much of the variation in the dietary intake data into a single dimension, predictive potential is not an inherent characteristic of this approach (CITE).